 Now, exactly one year later, we find Laura’s former best friend Blaire (Shelley Hennig) flirting with Mitch (Moses Jacob Storm) on Skype.
 Their exchange comes to an abrupt end when they are joined in the chatroom by a trio of friends, Jess (Renee Olstead), Adam (Will Peltz), and Ken (Jacob Wysocki).

 Next, an anonymous intruder claiming to be Laura appears and starts divulging deep secrets about each of them.
 The spooked quintet assumes that the uninvited guest is their prankster pal, Val (Courtney Halverson), until she pops up on a separate screen.
 Then, when “Laura” starts knocking them off one-by-one, it becomes clear that they are dealing with a disembodied spirit bent on vengeance.

 Directed by Levan Gabriadze, Unfriended is a found footage horror film designed for millennials.
 This novel movie unfolds on a computer screen from its beginning to its terrifying end.
 Although some people over 30 are apt to find the film disconcerting, the younger generation — that is addicted to electronic stimuli — 24/7, may feel right at home.

 Excellent (****).
-Rated R for graphic violence, sexual references, and pervasive profanity.
-Running time: 132 minutes.
-Distributor: Warner Brothers.
+Rated R for violence, sexuality, teen drug and alcohol abuse, and pervasive profanity.
+Running time: 82 minutes.
+Distributor: Universal Pictures.